 Households headed by one person are often at greater risk of housing insecurity, particularly female-headed households, who may be supporting children or a family with only one income.
+Female-headed households may face particular housing challenges, with gender inequality resulting in lower wages for women.
+Similarly, the added need for childcare can make finding a home that is affordable more challenging.

-As shown in Table A-25, there are 2,447 female-headed households in Milpitas, constituting 10.4 percent of the total households in the City (the largest proportion of households is Married-couple Family Households at 64.7% of total).
+-As shown in Table A-25, there are 2,447 female-headed households in Milpitas, constituting 10.4 percent% of the total households in the City (the largest proportion of households is Mmarried-couple fFamily Hhouseholds at 64.7% of total).
 Of the female-headed households, 930 have related children.
-A high number of single-parent households may indicate a need for subsidized day care or health care, but this population makes up a low amount of the City's total households.
-A total of 409 female householders are below the poverty level.